1972–73 NCAA University Division men's ice hockey season

 The 1972–73 NCAA University Division men's ice hockey season began in November 1972 and concluded with the 1973 NCAA University Division Men's Ice Hockey Tournament's championship game on March 17, 1973 at the Boston Garden in Boston, Massachusetts.
 This was the 26th season in which an NCAA ice hockey championship was held and is the 79th year overall where an NCAA school fielded a team.

 After the season Denver's participation in the NCAA tournament was vacated due to violations of NCAA regulations.

 After the season Army was classified as a Division II squad as part of the NCAA's numerical classification system.

 Lake Superior State began to sponsor their ice hockey program and the team was promptly admitted into the CCHA.

+Season Outlook

+Pre-season poll

+The top teams in the nation voted on by coaches before the start of the season.

+Bob Olson, owner of radio station WMPL, started compiling a national poll in 1972.

+Pre-season conference polls

+Conference pre-season polls as voted on by coaches.

 Regular season

 Season tournaments

 †Boston University won the tournament but was forced to forfeit each of the three games played after the conclusion of the season.